2013 Muzaffarnagar riots: Gathering of masses

 The killings in Kawal village started echoing across the district.
 On 30 August, two days after the incident, despite a ban on assemblies of crowds, Muslim religious leaders gathered after Friday prayers and local Bahujan Samaj Party (BSP) and Congress leaders had hijacked the Muslim meeting to demand justice for the Kawal incident and made inflammatory speeches.
 Also, local Bharatiya Janata Party (BJP) leaders allegedly gave an incendiary speech instigating the Hindu farmers on 31 August.
 A First Information Report (FIR) was lodged against all the leaders.
 After the meeting, the Jats were attacked and killed on their way home by Muslim assailants with assault rifles and weapons.

-Jauli Canal Incident
+Tension was increased by the circulation of a video that purported to show the murder of the Singh cousins but was actually footage of unrelated violence in Pakistan from several years earlier.